allamand/http-tests/Readme.md

 - So, when calling in the Next Step, `<STEP1_host>` it will be the value `www.google.fr`
 - So, when calling in the Next Step, `<STEP1_uri>` it will be the value `/`

+## Alternatives

+You can Use Jmeter, Robot Framework

+This tools may also be useful : https://github.com/lifeforms/httpcheck